janlisec/CorMID/README.md

 ```

 Please note: no information regarding the true labeling status and the
-adduct distribution was provided in this function call. **CorMID** is
+adduct distribution was provided in the above function call. **CorMID**
-able to *guess* the most likely combination.
+is able to *guess* the most likely combination.

 This allows you to perform the correction for natural abundance and
-technical artifacts in a single step and extract the relevant labelling
+technical artifacts in a single step and extract the relevant labeling
 status for flux analysis or other statistical evaluations.

 ## Detailed documentation